top of page

 🟢 B. Management of Onychomycosis

-1. Must Confirm Fungus First
+1. Confirm Diagnosis First

-• PAS stain
+• PAS stain – highest sensitivity

-• Fungal culture
+• Fungal culture – identifies organism (takes longer)

-2. Systemic Antifungal Therapy (first-line)
+2. Systemic Antifungal Therapy (First-line)

 A. Terbinafine – Drug of Choice